Savute Safari Lodge is situated in the Chobe National Park in Botswana.

 The en-suite bathroom is reached through a doorway to the side of the main bedroom.
 Completely tiled this is where his and hers washbasins are found beneath a large mirror.
 Complimentary toiletries are provided and there’s an open, walk-in shower.
 The common theme throughout the whole of Savute Safari Lodge is the glass sliding doors and the chalets are no exception.
 Both the bathroom and the bedroom take advantage of the panoramic views through doors which can be slid closed in the chillier winter months or kept open to allow a breeze to pass through the tent when it’s warm.
 There’s a separate gauze slide-door, which keeps the insects out.

 Located in the main area there’s a library, a lounge area and the bar which all provide great locations in which to relax during the day or discuss sightings in the evening over a few drinks and some nibbles.
 When it gets hot (and it gets really hot in Savuti around September-October) there’s also a very welcoming swimming pool with a number of deck chairs dotted around the water’s edge.
 A short way down the banks of the channel from the main area is one of Savute Safari Lodge’s most entertaining features – an al fresco dining area at eye-level with the elephants which come down in the evenings to drink from the Channel.
-On our last visit to Chobe Safari Lodge in October 2012 we found it a quite remarkable experience to be able to sit under the stars, enjoying some great food and a glass of wine while only 20-or-so meters away hundreds of elephants jostled for space along the water’s edge, all lit against a back drop of a far-off lightning storm.
+On our last visit to Savute Safari Lodge in October 2012 we found it a quite remarkable experience to be able to sit under the stars, enjoying some great food and a glass of wine while only 20-or-so meters away hundreds of elephants jostled for space along the water’s edge, all lit against a back drop of a far-off lightning storm.
 Truly Memorable.

 When the weather cools or the rains arrive and meals on the viewing deck aren’t possible then brunch and dinner are taken in the dining area adjacent to the lounge and bar.
 For after-dinner entertainment there’s a fire pit which is kept stoked until the last guests decides to retire for the evening.